flyway/boxfuse.com/docs/aws.md

 If those defaults don't work for you, you do have the option to set up your own ELB and configure Boxfuse to use it for a specific environment using the [`elb`](/docs/commandline/cfg#elb) property.
 This in turn means that it is then your entire responsibility to ensure it is configured correctly and decommissioned when not needed anymore.

+## Auto Scaling Groups

+When running a `load-balanced-https`, `load-balanced` or `worker` app, Boxfuse will automatically provision an AWS Auto Scaling Group for each deployment.
+This Auto Scaling Group will then automatically ensure the configured [capacity](/docs/commandline/scale#capacity) will be met and automatically adjusted based on the configured triggers.

 ## Instance Profiles